 In the 1990s and again in 2002, the Building Research Establishment described the difficulties in service with RAAC roof planks and commented on cases of excessive and progressive deflections in service, associated with wide spread hairline cracking of the soffit of the planks.

-Inspections by the local authority have revealed some issues suggesting that there were defects in the RAAC planks that coupled with severe weather conditions giving rise to the mechanism of long term creep, and in addition economies in maintenance may be impacting on the performance of the concrete planks generally.
+In one case, inspections by the local authority have revealed some issues suggesting that there were defects in the RAAC planks that coupled with severe weather conditions giving rise to the mechanism of long term creep, and in addition economies in maintenance may be impacting on the performance of the concrete planks generally.
 On inspection, these factors combined with the panel defects; which included the longitudinal reinforced steel bar being of an inadequate length, very high span/depth ratios, and a poor aggregate mix, resulting in shearing of the planks and collapse.
 Subsequent checks by the Authority to their other buildings have not as yet revealed any significant performance issues with further RAAC properties, but this is still to be concluded.

-Given that the recent failure did not conform to the expectations derived from BRE’s investigations and given that many RAAC buildings are now at least 38 years old, the LGA and DfE now advise that members and responsible school bodies take the following steps as a reassurance measure to confirm the safety of RAAC construction:
+Given that the recent failures did not conform to the expectations derived from BRE’s investigations and given that many RAAC buildings are now at least 38 years old, the LGA and DfE now advise that members and responsible school bodies take the following steps as a reassurance measure to confirm the safety of RAAC construction:

 - Ensure that the condition of all their buildings are regularly monitored, taking a risk-based approach that gives due deliberation to the use of the building with consideration given to the possible impact of reduced maintenance.